Skip to main content

 Overview

-Production templates are groups of production template steps that define the manufacturing workflow for specific products.
+Production templates are groups of production template tasks that define the manufacturing workflow for specific products.
 These templates serve as blueprints that standardize the production process, ensuring consistency and efficiency across your manufacturing operations.

 What are Production Templates?